Master of Public Policy

-The participation to all sessions is mandatory, and the introductory week is part of the final grade.
+The participation in all sessions is mandatory, and the introductory week is part of the final grade.

 Hands-on projects are the heart of the HUMBOLDT-VIADRINA School of Governance Master.
 They represent the link between theory and practice, and the underlying idea of the curriculum of the Master in Public Policy.

 With their application, students must propose a project idea; this idea will be developed during the Master, allowing students to implement a project applying directly, and in their actual working environment, what they learn in the course.
 Through this process, students will acquire the concrete and practical skills needed to deal with complex decision-making processes.
-For the organisation in which the student works, this problem solving approach entails a real added value.
+For the organization in which the student works, this problem-solving approach entails a real added value.

-While a multitude of projects may be feasible, accepted project must be:
+While a multitude of projects may be feasible, an accepted project must be: